-Effective July 2021, Adobe contributes 10% of your salary up to A$300,000 to your super account.
+Effective July 2022, Adobe contributes 10.5% of your salary up to A$300,000 to your super account.
 You may contribute additional funds through a salary sacrifice arrangement.
-A further increase of 0.5% per year are legislated to a target of 12% in 2025.
+A further increase of 0.5% per year is legislated to a target of 12% in 2025.

 How much can you contribute to your super fund?

 The general concessional contribution cap (CCC) will be A$27,500 for the 2021-2022 Financial Year.
 Concessional contributions consist of employer contributions plus salary sacrifice contributions plus personal deductible contributions plus insurance premium reimbursements.

 Your personal CCC may vary depending on your carry forward contributions (from 2018-2019 financial year onwards).
 You can check your current CCC and carry forward CCC on ATO online services (accessed via myGov).

 Any contributions paid above this amount will incur additional tax at your marginal (average) tax rate.
 It is your responsibility to ensure that you do not exceed this concessional cap.

 If you are on a 457 visa, you can access your superannuation funds when you permanently leave Australia.
 However, this will be subject to the Departing Australian Superannuation Payment (DASP).
 This should be considered before making voluntary contributions.
 For further information, please visit the ATO Website.

 How can you join or change super funds?